 UCF faculty members from the Burnett School of Biomedical Sciences (BSBS), the Department of Biology, and the Department of Chemistry have sponsored projects for PURE students.
-Any faculty member who utilizes techniques in molecular biology can host a PURE student.
+Any faculty member who utilizes techniques in molecular biology can host a Program for Undergraduate Research Experience (PURE) student.
 The diverse research interests of the participating faculty create a unique environment for cutting-edge, interdisciplinary research.
 Burnett School faculty members have expertise in a wide range of biomedical science disciplines which encompass the broad research areas of infectious disease, neurobiology, cancer biology, and molecular cardiology.
 Other UCF faculty members have additional expertise in nanoscience, forensic science, biophysics, biological chemistry, developmental biology, and genetics.

 Below is a list of UCF faculty members who have previously sponsored a PURE student.
 To identify other potential faculty mentors, students should consult the following websites:

 As noted on the BSBS website, Burnett School faculty members are located at one of three sites: the Biomedical Sciences Building (BMS, main campus), the Biomedical Research Annex (BRA, research park), and the Burnett Building (BBS, Lake Nona).

 Molecular mechanisms of the intraerythrocytic life cycle of the malaria parasite, Plasmodium falciparum

 Role of Mycobacterium avium subspecies paratuberculosis in Crohn’s disease pathogenesis